ndaman/mechanicsofmaterials/docs/exam 2/lecture8.md

 -   Some problems are too complicated to solve all at once
 -   Instead, we break them up into two simpler problems
 -   Each "sub-problem" must still satisfy equilibrium
--   Problem must be linear and the deformation should be small enough that it does not cause moment-equilibrium isssues
+-   Problem must be linear and the deformation should be small enough that it does not cause moment-equilibrium issues

 ---
 # statically indeterminate